 The Certificate in Linguistics provides graduate students with a basic foundation in linguistic analysis as well as in practical methods for understanding and learning a new language and culture.
 Those who satisfactorily complete the program should be able to function in a variety of cross-linguistic contexts.

-Program Requirements The Certificate in Linguistics requires 18 semester units beyond the foundational units.
-Students with acceptable prior coursework may transfer up to six units for credit.
+The Certificate in Linguistics requires 18 semester credits beyond the foundational credits.
+Students with acceptable prior coursework may transfer up to six credits for credit.
 No final project or comprehensive examination is required.

 Applicants to the Certificate in Linguistics program must meet the qualifications specified in the Admission to the School of Intercultural Studies section, including a profession of Christian faith.
 In addition to these, foreign applicants who are non-native English speakers must demonstrate both spoken and written proficiency in English through an oral interview and by submitting their TOEFL (Test of English as a Foreign Language) results.
 The TOEFL must have been taken within the past five years.
 A score of 600 paper / 250 computer with a TWE score of 5 is normally required for admission to the graduate programs in the department.
 Non-native speakers are also expected to demonstrate oral English proficiency by means of an interview with a faculty member.